- Grew up in the Jacques-Cartier riding, where he received his elementary, secondary and college education

 I was born and raised in the riding of Jacques-Cartier.
 Proud graduate of Beacon Hill Elementary School, Beaconsfield High School and John Abbott College, I spent each summer at the Beacon Hill community pool, playing water polo, participating in swimming competitions, and holding a summer job as an instructor.
 More recently, I volunteered with the Jacques Cartier Liberal Association, served on the West Island Palliative Care Residence Youth Ambassador Committee, and helped lead and manage a ball hockey league.

 I studied at McGill University, graduating with a bachelor’s degree in history and political science, and subsequently a master’s degree in public administration from Queen’s University.
 After my studies, I started my career in the public sector, which allowed me to work for various ministers as a political advisor.

 In 2017, after working for the Minister for Canadian Relations, Jean-Marc Fournier, I accepted the position of official liaison for the English-speaking community in Premier Couillard’s office.
 When Kathleen Weil was appointed Minister responsible for Relations with the English-speaking Community, I joined her office to continue the work that was already begun with this community.

 I am involved in politics because I want to be of service to the Jacques-Cartier community.
 This riding is where I feel at home; it has given a lot to me, my family and friends.
 Being able to serve the citizens of the riding would be an honour for me, and I will work hard to defend their interests in the National Assembly.

-– Greg Kelley, the Official Opposition’s Relations with English-speaking Quebecers critic
+– Gregory Kelley, the Official Opposition critic for Indigenous Affairs and Relations with English-speaking Quebecers